In this article, we'll learn a bit about communicating with each other without worthless words.

 Out of the Heart and Buddha

 Jesus taught that the abundance of the heart the mouth speaketh.
 The Buddha taught others about using the right kind of speech.
 By speaking kind and helpful words, we can become respected and trusted by others.
-Using the right type of speech is one of the noble eightfold paths of enlightenment.
+Using the right type of speech is one of the noble eightfold paths of enlightenment that he taught.
 And using the right speech ultimately helps others to end their suffering.
 And what is the right type of speech?
-The Buddha taught other to abstain from using words that were lies, divisive, abusive, and idle chatter.
-This is called "right speech."
+The Buddha taught others to abstain from using words that were lies, divisive, abusive, and idle chatter.
+This he called "right speech."

 I agree.
 And this all seems to be truthful and helpful.